matwerber1/aws-alexa-smart-home-demo/docs/05-build-esp32-thermostat.md

 In this optional section, we will wire up an ESP32 to act as a mock thermostat connected to our AWS backend.

-## Component overview
+## Key Components

 * **Red and blue LEDs** used to indicate that thermostat is in HEAT or COOL mode, respectively
 * **White LED** to indicate that the device is successfully connected to your AWS IoT Core cloud backend
 * **DHT11** temp/humidity sensor from which the device will take readings and send to AWS IoT

-* **Push-botton** to allow the user to physically change the thermostat between HEAT, COOL, and OFF
+* **Push-button** to allow the user to physically change the thermostat between HEAT, COOL, and OFF

 ## Bill of Materials / Parts List